Source: International Dispute Resolution News (ABA, Aug. 27, 2021). View PDF

 As explained below, there were three major flaws in the NBC decision.
 First, even though the Second Circuit had (for decades) held that the determination of whether a foreign proceeding involves a "tribunal" turns on whether that proceeding is "adjudicatory in nature," in NBC the Second Circuit ignored that rule – without acknowledging the "adjudicatory nature" standard and without (obviously) providing any explanation for departing from it.

-The second flaw in NBC was a two-part error:
+The second flaw in NBC was a

 It is argued below that:

 The Second Circuit was the first appellate court to address the issue of whether a "tribunal" within the meaning of Section 1782 may include a private arbitrator.
-The court ruled in NBC, in 1999, that a private arbitrator is not a “tribunal” within the meaning of the section and that, therefore, Section 1782 discovery is not available in connection with a private, non-US arbitration.
+The court ruled in NBC, in 1999, that a private arbitrator is not a “tribunal” within the meaning of the section and that, therefore, Section 1782 discovery is not available in connection with a private,

 In approaching this question, the Second Circuit had the choice of (i) applying its prior jurisprudence for determining a "tribunal" or (ii) treating the question of arbitration differently.
 The court opted for the latter.